optio50/YouTube-Terminal/README.md

 Make your selection and the video will open on your local screen or a chromecast device.
 (MPV used for local & MKchromecast used for casting).

-A menu is also included to simplify the process.
-The menu script will automatically and instantly see all files with the ".menu" extension and display the choices on your screen.

-The menu is not limited to running the youtube script files, it will display and run any script it sees with the .menu extension which makes it a universal menu to be used for whatever you want.

-In addition the youtube channel files themselves are universal, modify any file to any channel on youtube you like via the variable options in the channel file.

-##### Logfile="NHL-"

 ##### Title="NHL News & Game Highlights"